blegas78/chaos/README.md

 ## First Time Setup
 Now that everything is installed, power up your Raspberry Pi and follow these steps:

 1. Your console will need to be set up to prefer USB communication over bluetooth for your controllers.
+On a PS5 do this by navigating to Settings (gear icon top right) -> Accessories -> Controllers -> Communication Method -> Use USB Cable

-2. On the same network as the Raspberry Pi, navigate your stream PC's browser to raspberrypi.local by [clicking here](http://raspberrypi.local) (if you renamed your pi's hostname then navigate to (hostname).local instead).
-If that doesn't work you may need to figure out your pi's IP from your router and enter that into your browser instead.
-Alternatively, run ifconfig to get your IP.
+2. On the same network as the Raspberry Pi, navigate your stream PC's browser to raspberrypi.local by [clicking here](http://raspberrypi.local).
+If that doesn't work you may need to figure out your pi's IP address from your router and enter that into your browser instead.
+Alternatively, run the command `ifconfig` on your Pi to get your Pi's IP address.

 3. Click on the link labeled "BotSetup".
 Here you can enter your bot account credentials and your channel name.
 You can also use your broadcaster account if you do not have a secondary custom bot account.

 4. The other links next to "BotSetup" are overlays that can be added as a *browser* source in streaming applications like OBS.
-Open these links to view what they are, or copy and paste into a browser source.
+Open these links to view what they are, or copy and paste into a browser source on OBS.
 I prefer to have the browser sources in OBS set to refresh when not displayed so that I can refresh them easily.
+More of the OBS setup instruction are available in the [Stream Setup](docs/streamSetup.md) guide.

 ## Running